markusfassbender/PhotoHikes/README.md

 - [x] fix keep photos when stopped

+## Ideas to improve in future
+- On start tracking, it sometimes downloads multiple photos in parallel.
+It would be more convenient for the user to see only one photo at the beginning.
+- Enhance the Flickr search filter to find better matching photos for hiking.
+- Select a random photo from Flickr instead of always displaying the first photo on the list.

 ## Architecture
 I chose an MVVM architecture to structure the code.
 This approach offers the benefit of making view models testable independently from the view logic.